Attack on Pearl Harbor: Aftermath

 Throughout the war, Pearl Harbor was frequently used in American propaganda.
+The bombing of Pearl Harbor would not persuade controversial Detroit area priest Charles Coughlin to support US entry into World War II, with Coughlin even alleging that Jews had planned the war for their own benefit and had conspired to involve the United States.

-One further consequence of the attack on Pearl Harbor and its aftermath (notably the Niihau incident) was that Japanese-American residents and citizens were relocated to nearby Japanese-American internment camps.
+One further consequence of the attack on Pearl Harbor and its aftermath (notably the Niʻihau incident) was that Japanese-American residents and citizens were imprisoned in nearby Japanese-American internment camps.
 Within hours of the attack, hundreds of Japanese-American leaders were rounded up and taken to high-security camps such as Sand Island at the mouth of Honolulu harbor and Kilauea Military Camp on the island of Hawaii.
 Eventually, more than 110,000 Japanese Americans, nearly all who lived on the West Coast, were forced into interior camps, but in Hawaii, where the 150,000-plus Japanese Americans composed over one-third of the population, only 1,200 to 1,800 were interned.

 The attack also had international consequences.
 The Canadian province of British Columbia, bordering the Pacific Ocean, had long had a large population of Japanese immigrants and their Japanese-Canadian descendants.
 Pre-war tensions were exacerbated by the Pearl Harbor attack, leading to a reaction from the government of Canada.
-On February 24, 1942, Order-in-Council P.C. no. 1486 was passed under the War Measures Act, allowing for the forced removal of any and all Canadians of Japanese descent from British Columbia, as well as prohibiting them from returning to the province.
-On March 4, regulations under the act were adopted to evacuate Japanese Canadians.
+On February 24, 1942, Order-in-Council P.C. no. 1486 was issued under the War Measures Act, allowing for the forced removal of any and all Canadians of Japanese descent from British Columbia and prohibiting them from returning to the province.
+On March 4, regulations under the act were adopted to expel Japanese Canadians.
 As a result, 12,000 were interned in interior camps, 2,000 were sent to road camps, and another 2,000 were forced to work in the prairies on sugar beet farms.

 In the wake of the attack, fifteen Medals of Honor, fifty-one Navy Crosses, fifty-three Silver Stars, four Navy and Marine Corps Medals, one Distinguished Flying Cross, four Distinguished Service Crosses, one Distinguished Service Medal, and three Bronze Star Medals were awarded to the American servicemen who distinguished themselves in combat at Pearl Harbor.
 Additionally, a special military award, the Pearl Harbor Commemorative Medal, was later authorized for all military veterans of the attack.